Statement of Philosophy

 - When outside, no student is allowed in the woods or in the boathouse.

-- If there is adequate adult supervision, students are allowed in the field.
+- If there is adequate adult supervision, middle school students are allowed in the field.

 - Any equipment used during lunchtime must be put away.